-As mentioned in a post earlier this week, artificial intelligence (AI) is a hot topic in the IT industry right now.
-I find the subject of automation’s impact on society incredibly interesting and this helps explain why video games featuring robots and their relationships with humans hold a certain appeal for me.
+As mentioned in a post earlier this week, artificial intelligence (AI) is a hot topic in the IT industry.
+I find the subject of its impact on society interesting and this helps explain why games featuring robots and their relationships with humans hold a certain appeal for me.

 I’ve played many releases where the protagonist is assisted or hindered by an AI of some kind.
 Take the awesome J.U.L.I.A.: Among the Stars for example, where crew member Rachel Manners is assisted by a central computer and reconnaissance robot.
 There’s also my favourite game of 2018, The Red Strings Club, where a bartender and freelance hacker are aided by a rogue empathy android.
 Or how about the upcoming Neo Cab, where Lina is trying to earn a living as the last human cab-driver in the city of Los Ojos.

 But there don’t seem to be as many where you’re the intelligence itself, so that’s what makes In Other Waters by Jump Over The Age so interesting.
 I first saw the project in the Leftfield Collection at last year’s EGX Rezzed event shortly after the successful Kickstarter campaign in February 2018.
 Having now had the chance to play a short demo during last weekend’s LudoNarraCon, what I’ve seen in that hour-long test is enough to have me very intrigued and I can’t wait to play the full title once released.

 The story is set in a future where the Earth is undergoing massive environmental change.
 The acidification of the oceans, toxic pollutants, deep-sea mining and destruction of vital food chains have decimated our sea-life.
 The planet is now occupied only by the poor souls unable to join the exodus, while those rich enough head ‘starward’ to join the vast industrial colonies of nearby systems.
 Strangely though, humanity has been unable to find life on these new worlds.